Are you worried about meeting your housing costs?

 If you are renting from a private landlord, you will be subject to Local Housing Allowance (LHA) rates, which is the maximum rental a local authority will pay for a household of your size.
 Any shortfall would need to be made up yourself.
 You can find out your LHA rate on the Gov.uk website here.

-It is worth noting that people under 35 would only be eligible to receive the ‘shared accommodation rate’, which is based on the LHA rate for a room in shared accommodation, which may be significantly lower that your actual rent if you are under 35 and renting a whole property.
+It is worth noting that single people under 35 who don't have dependent children would only be eligible to receive the ‘shared accommodation rate’, which is based on the LHA rate for a room in shared accommodation.
+This may be significantly lower that your actual rent if you are under 35 and renting a whole property.

 If you are renting from a social landlord (e.g. your landlord is a local authority or a housing association), the amount of help you can receive with your rent will be reduced if you are deemed to have more bedrooms than the rules allow.
 This is known as the under-occupation charge or ‘bedroom tax’.
 The bedroom tax does not apply once you reach state pension age.